pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Audio Processing

-\texttt{pyAMPACT} currently estimates five pitch-related descriptors, two dynamics-related descriptors, and four timbre-related descriptors.
-It is also extensible to estimate additional descriptors estimated by other packages. \texttt{pyAMPACT} also preserves frame-wise estimates of \fo{}, power, and the various estimated spectral descriptors.
-This allows for summary descriptors other than the ones calculated by \texttt{pyAMPACT} to be computed.
-All of the summary descriptors are added in their own columns in the \verb|nmat| DataFrame, which facilitates both analysis of these parameters within Python and exporting the estimated performance data with note-level linking to the corresponding symbolic data in MEI format (see Section \ref{sec:exportingData} for details).
+From the frame-wise estimates of \fo{}, power, spectral descriptors described above, \texttt{pyAMPACT} currently estimates five pitch-related note-level descriptors, two dynamics-related note-level descriptors, and four timbre-related note-level descriptors, largely from the frame-wise estimates described above.
+It is also extensible to estimate additional descriptors estimated by other packages, either from the frame-wise descriptors or the spectral representation.
+All of the note-level summary descriptors are added in their own columns in the \verb|nmat| DataFrame, which facilitates both analysis of these parameters within Python and exporting the estimated performance data with note-level linking to the corresponding symbolic data in MEI format (see Section \ref{sec:exportingData} for details).